 My favourite building in Skagway was the Arctic Brotherhood Hall.
 Built in 1899, the façade is covered by nearly 9,000 pieces of driftwood sticks gathered by lodge members from the shores of Skagway Bay.
 Between the windows you can see the letters A and B, for Arctic Brotherhood.
 Near the roofline you’ll notice a makeshift gold pan and nuggets, the group’s symbol.

 Skagway was definitely the cutest town we visited during our Alaska cruise.
 Largely unchanged in appearance since 1897, it’s full of historic architecture and interesting stories.

 For such a small town, there was surprisingly a lot to see and do in Skagway.
-However, the best way to experience Skagway is by simply walking around.
-Here are some more photos from our visit to Skagway!
+However, the best way to experience Skagway is by simply walking around and imagining what life was like during the exciting days of the gold rush.